Ariqusu77/Ariqusu77/README.md

 ### Hi there 👋

+🌱 I’m currently learning about Machine Learning and Mobile Apps development

+thanks for coming to see my repo
 <!--
 **Ariqusu77/Ariqusu77** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.